BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - `id` *string* Id of this specific order.
   - MUST be unique.
   - MUST be a valid [UUID version 4](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random)) (aka random UUID).
-  - MUST be a maximum of 64 characters.
+  - MUST be at most 64 characters long.
 - `api_version` *uint16* Version of the API that has been used to create the order.
 - `lsp_balance_sat` *LSPS0.sat* Mirrored from the request.
 - `client_balance_sat` *LSPS0.sat* Mirrored from the request.